frc2053/ElevatorLab/lab/babySteps.md

 ## Notes:
 - When giving instructions on what to type into a terminal window, I will use square brackets like this [USERNAME] to signify you need to use your own information for that step.

+- Try not to copy and paste too much.
+I know it might seem tempting with long sections of code, but actually typing it out will make it stick in your brain better, I promise :)

 ## Making a copy of this code

 First we should make a copy of this repository to your account.
 We can do this through what are called git forks.
 A "fork" is like a git branch, but on a different account completely.